 Jordan Harbinger: [00:55:10] What was your mistake?
 That's confusing.

 Darren Prince: [00:55:12] Basically, I lied to the FBI.
 I got charged with making a false statement.

 Darren Prince: [00:55:17] No!
-I sort of believe we didn’t have any issues with refunds.
-I never heard about it because when my rep was talking to the attorney in Hawaii, he didn’t tell me that there was an issue.
-He’s like, “You bought these items from us eight months ago.
-How do we know that they’re still ours?”
+I totally believed we didn't have any issues with refunds.
+I never heard about it, because when my rep was talking to the attorney in Hawaii, he didn't tell me that there was an issue.
+He's like, “You bought these items from us eight months ago.
+How do we know that they're still ours?”
 That was what he said.
-So, because they couldn’t get me on mail fraud because there was no proof that I did anything intentionally, they cut a deal with me and they charged me with making a false statement to the FBI.
-That’s like three years’ probation, still a felony.
-I’m a felon so I can’t do jury duty.
-Thank God but I’m allowed to vote.
-I’ve been able to vote.
+So because they couldn't get me on mail fraud, because there was no proof that I did anything intentionally, they cut a deal with me and they charged me with making a false statement to the FBI.
+That's like three years’ probation, still a felony.
+I'm a felon, so I can't do jury duty, thank God.
+But I'm allowed to vote.
+I've been able to vote.

 Darren Prince: [00:55:52] It's a pretty cool thing in a way.